 Each year it is a good idea to review the requirements for available scholarships and keep on track.
 Also if your student has specific schools in mind, you can look together at the GPA and other requirement to ensure those are on track as well.

-Junior Year.
 Near the beginning of junior year, your child can take the Preliminary SAT (PSAT), also known as the National Merit Scholarship Qualifying Test (NMSQT).
 Even if they won’t need to take the SAT for college, taking the PSAT could open doors for scholarship money.
 Junior year may be the most challenging in terms of course load.
 It is also a critical year for showing good grades in difficult classes.

 Top colleges look for applicants who are future leaders.
 Encourage your child to take a leadership role in an extracurricular activity.
 This doesn’t mean they have to be drum major or captain of the football team.
 Leading may involve helping an organization with fundraising, marketing, or community outreach.